Writing Styles for Different Media

 - Always post all copy rather than just posting PDFs.
 Google doesn’t scan PDFs nearly as well as it scans website copy, which means you lose valuable SEO (search engine optimization) provided by that copy.
 You can also include a downloadable PDF, if that would be a convenience to the consumer.

 - Testimonials are a really good idea.
-Who are you more likely to believe – a company explaining how great they are, or a customer that says so?
+Who are you more likely to believe – a company explaining how great they are, or a customer who says so?

 - A great advantage of web copy is that it is easy to change and refresh.
 When appropriate, take advantage of this!

 - Short paragraphs make copy more inviting to read, because it creates line breaks.
-Visually, that’s just more appealing to the reader, and makes the content easy to scan.
+Visually, shorter paragraphs are just more appealing to the reader, and makes the content easy to scan.
 Your paragraphs should be shorter than if you were writing anything you’d print out on 8 1/2″x11″ paper — such as a business proposal.

 - You also have to think about keywords when writing for web.
 Essentially, the goal here is to use the words and phrases that people might search on when they are looking for your product or service – this helps your SEO.
 Well-written copy is your first goal, of course, and you shouldn’t “keyword stuff” – search engines are getting more sophisticated to that.
 But you should keep keywords in mind as you write your copy, and include them as often as you can, wherever it sounds natural.